kshulgina/codetta/README.md

 	Codetta will expect to find the HMMER and Easel programs in the directory `codetta/hmmer-3.1b2/bin` unless otherwise specified as an argument.

-If you plan on analyzing your own nucleotide sequences, then you will also need:
+If you plan on analyzing your own nucleotide sequences (Step 1), then you will also need:

 - `gtar`: on Mac, use install command `brew install gnutar`. `gtar` is the default version of tar on most Linux machines.
 You can check which version of `tar` you have by typing `man tar` and looking at the first line.
 If you have gnutar but the command `gtar` does not work, you can map it by adding an alias `alias gtar='tar'` in your `~/.bashrc` file (or equivalent for your shell) and restarting your terminal.